stig/www.brautaset.org/_posts/2008-08-25-objective-c-syntax-sugar-wish-list.md

         @"true", @YES,
     };

-I've filed a feature request with Apple, rdar://problem/6171253, I don't expect, much, that this wish is heeded.
+I've filed a feature request with Apple, <rdar://problem/6171253>, I don't expect, much, that this wish is heeded.
 A man can dream, though; a man can dream...

+**Update: in 2012, Apple *did* heed this request and implemented static initialisers for many different types.
+I only had to wait 4 years :-)**